Maria Canals-Barrera

 Maria Canals-Barrera Bio

-Maria Pilar Canals-Barrera is an American actress and voice artist whose work spans stage, television, film, and animation.
-She is best known for portraying Theresa Russo on the Disney Channel series Wizards of Waverly Place, for her roles in the Disney Channel films Camp Rock and Camp Rock 2: The Final Jam, and for prominent voice work including Hawkgirl in the DC Animated Universe and roles in The Proud Family and Danny Phantom.
+Maria Pilar Canals-Barrera is an American actress and voice artist whose career spans stage, screen, and animation.
+She is best known for starring as Theresa Russo in the Disney Channel series Wizards of Waverly Place (2007–2012), as Connie Torres in Camp Rock (2008) and Camp Rock 2: The Final Jam (2010), and for the role of Daniela in the ABC comedy Cristela (2014–2015).
+Across more than three decades of work, she has built a versatile resume that includes live-action television, family films, and several iconic voice roles in animated series.

 Early Life and Background